Eniola-Codes/Catchups/README.md

 # Catchups application

-Catchups let's you see events or activities to attend or post them for others with the needed details to attend so others can see it.
+ Catchups let's you see events or activities to attend or post them with the needed details so others can see it.

 **End Result**